agraef/pd-jacktime/README.md

 # pd-jacktime

-This external provides a basic interface to the [Jack transport client API][1].
-The `jacktime` object observes and reports the current frame, status (stopped/rolling) and, if available, BBT (bars-beats-ticks, as well as meter, ppq, bpm) information.
+This external provides a basic interface to the [Jack transport][1] client API.
+The `jacktime` object observes and reports the current frame, status (stopped/rolling) and, if available, BBT (bars-beats-ticks, as well as meter, ppq, bpm) data.
 This information can then be used to synchronize Pd with a Jack transport master like Ardour.

 [1]: http://jackaudio.org/files/docs/html/transport-design.html